dsnopek/godot-docs/tutorials/scripting/gdextension/gdextension_c_example.rst

 Those two functions follow the ``GDExtensionClassMethodPtrCall`` type, as defined in the ``gdextension_interface.h``.
-We use ``float`` as a name here because in Godot the ``float`` type has double precision, so wee keep this convention.
+We use ``float`` as a name here because in Godot the ``float`` type has double precision, so we keep this convention.

 Then we implement those functions in the ``api.c`` file: